qiskit-community/qiskit-experiments/CONTRIBUTING.md

 ```

 Note that tests will fail automatically if they do not finish execution within 60 seconds.

+#### Alternatives to `tox`

+If you prefer not to use `tox`, the required test environment dependencies can be installed by using the `extras` optional dependency specifier and the `dev` dependency group.
+With `pip` version 25.1, installing all of the dependencies could be done with:

+    pip install -e .[extras] --group dev

+Prior to `pip` 25.1, the `dev` group can be installed with

+    python -m dependency_groups dev

+after installing `dependency-groups` (`pip install dependency-groups`).
+The `tox` configuration should still be used as a reference for the preferred testing commands and environment variables.

 #### STDOUT/STDERR and logging capture